- How to Remove Acrylic Nails

 Do not force them off if they’re not ready, just try and remain patient and put on another episode of Friends.
 Once you’ve got the majority of the false nail off, gently buff your natural nails to remove any remnants.

 Looking for something a little more elite than your standard Vaseline hand cream?
-Treat yourself to this Darphin Hydraskin Hand & Nail Cream.
-Utilising a mix of hard-working botanicals, this dreamy formula combines rosewater with wheat extract to lock down moisture and soothe any unwanted irritation.
+Treat yourself to this ELEMIS Pro Radiance Hand & Nail Cream.
+Utilising a mix of hard-working botanicals, this dreamy formula combines Macadamia nut oil with camelia seed oil to lock down moisture and soothe any unwanted irritation.

 How can you take off acrylic nails at home without acetone?